|

 Since the predominant material in this region is sand, the platform mounds have eroded into rounded hillocks.
 There are some pottery shards scattered throughout the mound material as might be expected.
 I further observe that burials are commonly found in mounds and are very infrequently, if ever, found in kivas.

 I was asked the question recently, why did they bury their people in trash heaps?
-My answer is, they buried their people in their religious structures which were ceremonial platform mounds, and as round rooms are granaries and food preparation chambers, there are few if any buri
+My answer is, they buried their people in their religious structures which were ceremonial platform mounds, and as round rooms are granaries and food preparation chambers, there are few if any burials in these areas.

 I would highlight that worldwide, humans bury their dead in religious buildings and not in areas where food is stored.
 Burials are a primary factor in analyzing the use of constructed space.